malkovks/BookSpace/README.md

 - **Read Later:**
   Keeps track of books you plan to read in the future.

+- **PDF Scanner and Preview:**
+  Allow to read local PDF files and books from device and scan text with camera

 - **Settings:**
   Customize your app experience.